-A Classical example is when a purchase order for raw material is created by purchase department, after getting automatically checked for budgets, based on the purchase requisition generated from Sales Order created for Products where manufacturing is involved, Stores can receive the raw materials from Supplier using same PO and accounts department can do the product costing and can make the supplier payment using the same PO.
-Similarly for other operations also if the actions of different modules can be integrated each other and data of one module is available for other module automatically, we can say that the application fulfills the criteria of becoming and ERP.
-Also all the transactions which is having financial implications data will be flown automatically to the general ledger.
+A Classical example is when a purchase order for raw materials is created by the purchasing department, after getting automatically checked for budgets, based on the purchase requisition generated from the Sales Order created for Products where manufacturing is involved, Stores can receive the raw materials from the Supplier using the same purchase order (PO) and accounts department can do the product costing and can make the supplier payment using the same purchase order (PO).
+Similarly, for other operations, if the actions of different modules can be integrated with each other and data of one module is available for other modules automatically, we can say that the application fulfills the criteria of implementing ERP.
+Also, all the transactions which are having financial implications data will be flown automatically to the general ledger.